 To help you on your way, we’ve outlined a few pointers that will help make sure your new digital marketing plan, customer experience strategy, or general communication approach sticks.

-#1: Enrich your customer profiles with psychographic data
+#1: Enrich your customer profiles

 The sensible place to start is by updating your old customer profiles.
 Adding some psychographic metrics to the mix will help you go into much more detail than you were able to before.